Sachinramesh15/Dockerized-Full-Stack-Sensitive-Data-Scanner/README.md

 8. **Comprehensive Unit Testing**
    - **Pytest**-based unit tests ensure complete coverage for all backend functions using **mock data**, promoting reliability and robustness.

+9. **Sample Data:**
+   - Sample data for testing and experimentation is available in the `app/assets` directory.
 ---

 ## **Project Components**